MartinSGill/TodoTxtJs/README.md

 * Uses the excellent and simple [TodoTxt](http://www.todotxt.com) format
 * Fully editable Todos.
-* Quick Filters: Click on Priority / Project / Context to quickly filter.
+* Quick Filters: Click on Priority / Project / Context / Due Date to quickly filter.
 * Filter on anything
 * Save to Local Browser Storage, or Sync with your Dropbox account.
 * Due date support